telent/speckled/README.md

 ### solution sequence modifiers

 Filter, narrow or re-order the solution sequence using operators like `project` (equates to SPARQL `SELECT`), `distinct`, `limit` etc

+#### So what's this `project` thing for, then?

+The `SELECT` clause in a SPARQL query serves dual duty

+* first as a solution sequence modifier which narrows the result sequence by removing some of the variables from it (in relational algebra we would describe this as a "projection" or "restriction"),

+* and second to indicate the form of the result to the SPARQL processor - that we want to know the values of the variables (as opposed to, e.g. whether a solution exists (`ASK`) or a new set of triples that use them (`CONSTRUCT`)).

+In Speckled we separate these two roles: we use `project` for the "Projection" operator that narrows the solution sequence, and then we use `select` to indicate the result format.

+Speckled is not dogmatic about making you write `project` and `select` explicitly in your queries if it can figure out that it needed either or both of them (see "Convenience shortcuts" below), but you will probably have an easier ride if your mental model embraces this distinction instead of treating it as magic :-)

 ### Top level forms